Regional Transportation Plan

 • improve the health, well-being, and quality of life of Nova Scotians.

-The Regional Transportation Plan is in development, with a target completion date of November 2024.
+The Regional Transportation Plan is in development, with a target completion date of fall 2024.
 The plan will provide both shorter and longer-term actions, taking us through the next 20 years and beyond.

 Aerial of a white transport truck driving on a highway surrounded with forest in the fall.